DrJREllis/HLBinEurope/README.md

 These are created by the following functions:
 plotMaps.m - plots maps of the landscape used for the simulations.
 plotMultiTotals.m - plots averages from multiple simulations.
-plotSingleInf.m - plots infection results from single simulations.
+plotStoryboard.m - plots a storyboard of the infection of a single simulation at 5 regular intervals.
-plotSingleVec.m - plots vector dispersal results from single simulations.
+plotVectorStoryboard.m - plots a storyboard of the vector infestation of a single simulation at 5 regular intervals.
-plotTimeSeries.m - plots a storyboard of the infection of a single simulation at 5 regular intervals.
+plotMultiStoryboard.m - plots a storyboard of the infection from averages of multiple simulations at 5 regular intervals.

 Additionally, text files will be saved in a 'ModelOutputs' directory (see README in the directory for more info):
 Inputs - The model parameters used for the simulation.